-Just like in the vector treatment, the 3′-5′ exonuclease activity of the polymerase chews back the 3′ ends of the insert because no are dNTP’s available, until it reaches dTTP, where the polymerase and exonuclease activities cancel each other out, resulting in stable, long sticky ends.
+Just like in the vector treatment, the 3′-5′ exonuclease activity of the polymerase digests the 3′ ends of the insert because no are dNTP’s available.
+This activity stops once it reaches dTTP, where the polymerase and exonuclease activities cancel each other out, resulting in stable, long sticky ends.

 It is crucial to note that the forward primer is designed so that the addition of the extra T does not disrupt the reading frame of the N-terminal fusion leading up to the coding sequence.

 Panel 4 shows the primers required to amplify the insert with the ligation independent cloning vectors.
 Of course, one of the primer sequences – the reverse primer – has to reversed to that it reads 5-3′ before it is sent off for sequencing.
 A common error is to reverse complement this sequence, which of course is wrong – it only needs to be reversed as it is already the complement.